 You’re established in your career, and don’t expect to move for a few years.
 And your last rent increase was sky-high.
-Perhaps it’s time to examine your stage of life and compare buying a condo vs renting.
+Perhaps it’s time to examine your stage of life and compare buying vs renting.

 - Most experts believe buying is right if you plan to keep the home at least five years

 - Studies show homeowners amass substantially more wealth than renters